Seven0492/Projets-programes/MAKE.md

   It will open the "nano" text editor to edit the .bashrc file of your home directory.
   After that you just have to do what I said in the "3)." section.

+# That's it!

+Now you can do whatever you want with the binary executable